NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

     Normal jobs should **specify one of the other queues**, as appropriate for the job's requirements.

 !!! warning
-    If the requested number of nodes (`--nodes`) exceeds the partition's maximum number of nodes, or the requested time limit of a job script (`--time`) exceeds the partition's maximum time limit, then the job will be left in a PENDING state (possibly indefinitely), so the job will not run.
+    If the requested number of nodes (`--nodes`) exceeds the partition's maximum number of nodes, or the requested time limit of a job script (`--time`) exceeds the partition's maximum time limit, then the job will be left in a PENDING state (possibly indefinitely), meaning it will not run.

 ## Submitting a Job